baskerville/plato/doc/MANUAL.md

 Swipe west/east to go to the next/previous page.

+Swipe north/south to scroll the page stream when the zoom mode is fit-to-width.

+Rotate to change the screen orientation (one finger is the center, the other describes the desired rotation with a circular motion around the center: the two fingers should land and take off simultaneously).

+Spread horizontally to switch the zoom mode to fit-to-width.

 ## Bottom bar

 Hold the next/previous page icon to go the next/previous chapter.